Ronaldo hat-trick 'his best performance' - Rangnick

 Man Utd 3-2 Tottenham: Ralf Rangnick says that Cristiano Ronaldo had his best performance of his reign

-Manchester United manager Ralf Rangnick says Cristiano Ronaldo's hat-trick performance in his side's 3-2 win over Tottenham Hotspur was the best since he arrived at Old Trafford.
+Manchester United manager Ralf Rangnick says Cristiano Ronaldo's performance as he scored a hat-trick in their 3-2 win over Tottenham Hotspur was the best since he arrived at Old Trafford.

 MATCH REPORT: Man Utd 3-2 Tottenham